Entities. Semantic SEO. The Knowledge Graph. These are all essential components of modern SEO.

 There are some SEOs who believe that mobile-first indexing means entity-first indexing.

 Over on Mobile Moxie, Cindy Krum wrote an excellent five part series detailing the aspects of mobile-first indexing and how it relates to entities.
-She writes:

 “From what I can see, Google’s change to Mobile-First Indexing is much more about an entity classification and translation than it is about a different user-agent and viewport size for the bot.
 I believe this so much that I have started calling Mobile-First Indexing ‘Entity-First Indexing’.
 It is much more accurate and descriptive of the challenges and changes that SEO’s are about to face with Mobile-First/Entity-First Indexing.”